fatimabazroun/SWE363-TEAM19/README.md

 Setup and installation instructions.
-important Note:  bulit it for both moblie and desktop Download zip flie upload it to visial studio code
+`important Note:`  bulit it for both moblie and desktop
+1. Download zip flie
+2. upload it to visial studio code

 Usage instructions and examples.
-creator:
+`login credentials`
+**creator:**
 email: creator@samra.com
 passward: pass123
 code: 1234

-Admin:
+**Admin:**
 email: Admin@samra.com
 passward: pass123
 code: 1234

 Team member names and roles.

 Fatima Bazroun: homepage and accessibility for guest users and creators, login page for both admin and creator the functions of them, map pages and intgrating the api, dhahran-library, popular-stories, riyadh-library, inital setting, dashboard(fav,followers) and creating readme file, the repository and figma designs.